 South Bass Island and Put-In-Bay

 From Port Clinton, the easiest way to reach South Bass Island is on the Miller Ferry.
 Families have been spending their summers at Lake Erie’s Islands for over a hundred years.
 Since the early 20th century the Miller name has been associated with boats ferrying people between the islands and the mainland.
 Today the Miller Ferry is the biggest ferry service on Lake Erie.
 They operate a simple, but efficient, ferry service to and from South Bass Island.
 There is room on each boat for vehicles, but the majority of the passengers walk-on and traverse the island via golf cart or bike.

 Biking the Island

 My son and I took our bikes with us on the ferry and used them to get around the island.
 South Bass Island is relatively flat and just only about four miles end to end.
 The closest spot of interest for families is Perry’s Cave Family Fun Center located less than 10 minutes from the Miller Ferry dock by bike.
 The Family Fun Center offers cave tours, a butterfly house, a rock wall, antique car museum, a fort-themed maze and miniature golf.
 There’s really something for everyone in the family at Perry’s Cave Family Fun Center.
 My son had been begging all summer to play mini golf so that’s what we did.
 And, he got his first ever hole-in-one!

-Another must-do for families on South Bass Island is a visit to the Aquatic Visitors Center just about a half mile outside of Put-In-Bay.
+Another must-do for families on South Bass Island is a visit to the Aquatic Visitors Center just about a half mile outside of Put-In-Bay, Ohio.
 The visitor center is operated by Ohio State University’s Ohio Sea Grant.
 At the center, university students introduce families to the animals and plants of Lake Erie.
 The afternoon we visited, kids under age 16 were given the opportunity to fish off the dock.
 My son was so excited to get the opportunity to fish, then it began storming just minutes later.